Ideas for a Beautiful First Communion Party

 A lot has happened to your child since Baptism.
 Set up a photo table to display how much they’ve grown.
 Choose photos from when they were a baby, Baptism and throughout the years since then.
 Guests always love reminiscing and if you have a lot of out of town guests, they will appreciate seeing how much your child has grown.

 Most children have a favorite prayer.
 Whether it’s the Our Father, Glory Be or something special that you say just before bedtime, showcasing their favorite way to talk to God can be special.
-Create a framed print of your child’s favorite prayer.
-You can even share it with guests.
+Create a framed print of your child’s favorite prayer and display as a decoration for guests to enjoy.

 Another sweet thing to share is your child’s favorite Bible story.
-You can read it to your guests before the meal or dessert.
+Read it to your guests before the meal or dessert.
 Or your child can share it if they wish.
 This is a sweet way to include guests on the religious journey that your child has made over the past many years to get to this sacrament.

 Keep Them Entertained

-Truth be told, First Communion is more about the kids than the adults.
+Truth be told, First Communion party entertainment is more about the kids than the adults.
 Adults will enjoy conversation.
 The kids will want to run around.

 Depending on weather and your desires, moving the party outside might be an option.
 But, it’s always a good idea to have a back up plan.

-You could provide First Communion coloring sheets.
-If you are celebrating at a restaurant, setting the table with these First Communion placemats will be great entertainment as they wait for food to arrive.
-Don’t forget to bring crayons for easy coloring.
+If you’re celebrating at a restaurant, setting the table with these First Communion placemats will be great entertainment as they wait for food to arrive.
+Don’t forget to bring crayons for easy coloring (affiliate).

 Another idea is to set up a wooden cross decorating activity for guests.
-Purchase unfinished wood wall crosses and decorating supplies such as florals, paints (if you dare – they can also color wood with markers), lace, fabric and other fun.
+Purchase unfinished wood wall crosses (affiliate) and decorating supplies such as florals, paint sticks (affiliate), lace, fabric and other fun.
 The kids (and adults) can decorate a cross to take home.
 Or they can gift their cross to the First Communicant as a memory of their special day.

 You can also send your little guests on a First Communion scavenger hunt.
 Choose a number of items around your home or the event space for them to search for.
 They can check them off the list or take a photo of them.
 Make sure to have prizes ready when they return with completed hunts.

-My favorite idea, though, is to give each little guest a disposable 35mm camera.
+My favorite idea, though, is to give each little guest a disposable 35mm camera (affiliate).
 I like to place these at their table settings.
 They get to capture the day from their little eyes and it helps keep them busy while the adults talk.
 The results are priceless.

 Don’t Forget to Snap